On the Structure of Bad Science Matrices: Main Results

 \subsection{Wide Matrices}

 So far, our focus has been on $n \times n$ matrices, however, there is no particular reason for doing so.
-We give two solutions for the $1\times n$ case. \begin{theorem} For any vector $a \in \mathbb{R}^{n}$, we have
+The $1\times n$ case can be quickly resolved by Jensen's or Khintchine's inequality \cite{haagerup}, and we state it as a useful lemma. \begin{lemma}[\hyperlink{proof:lemma4}{Contraction Lemma}] For any vector $a \in \mathbb{R}^{n}$, we have

-Equality is attained when $a = (1, 0, \ldots, 0)$. \end{theorem} Theorem 4 follows from the sharp Khintchine inequality \cite{haagerup}.
-There is also an elementary proof using only Jensen's inequality.
-After solving the $1\times n$ case, one would try the $2 \times n$ case next.
+Equality is attained when $a$ is a standard unit basis vector. \end{lemma} The $2 \times n$ case is the next natural subject of interest.
 This case appears to already be remarkably challenging and gives rise to some amusing problems.
-We believe to have identified the correct answer but were unable to prove this rigorously.
+We believe to have identified the correct answer and verified it numerically in low dimensions, but were unable to prove this rigorously.

 \begin{conjecture} An optimal $2 \times n$ matrix is given by

 \end{conjecture}

 The structure theorem immediately suggests the connection to set partitions.
 While investigating this connection, we came across a question that we were able to resolve and which appears to be of intrinsic interest.